 The appointment of an agent under a POA is now durable, so unless the instrument expressly provides that the POA will terminate upon incapacity, the POA remains in effect even if the principal later becomes incompetent.

 A POA between spouses is now automatically revoked by operation of law immediately upon the filing of divorce or separation.

 The new law allows for a principal to nominate a conservator of the person and the estate under a POA and unlike the past law, the Probate Court now has no discretion but to honor such a declaration unless the named individual is unwilling to serve as conservator.

 The new law allows a principal the ability to grant their agent broader powers within the suggested form POA instrument.
 Principals are warned under the new POA forms to obtain independent legal advice before including certain powers set forth in the new forms.

-The group of parties that have having standing to petition the agent named under a POA to provide an accounting of their actions is now expanded to include a host of parties including ”a caregiver or person demonstrating sufficient interest in the welfare of the principal”.
+The group of parties that have had the standing to petition the agent named under a POA to provide an accounting of their actions is now expanded to include a host of parties including ”a caregiver or person demonstrating sufficient interest in the welfare of the principal”.

-One of the most significant changes to the new law is the protection provided to a third-party who accepts and/or relies on a POA “in good faith” and without knowledge of the invalidity of the POA document.
-A third party, including a bank or financial institution must now honor a POA unless the third part honestly believes the POA is revoked, the agent seeks to take action outside the scope of the agent’s authority, the proposed action is illegal, or the agent refuses to provide a legal opinion or certification from the agent stating that the action requested is legal.
+One of the most significant changes to the new law is the protection provided to a third party who accepts and/or relies on a POA “in good faith” and without knowledge of the invalidity of the POA document.
+A third party, including a bank or financial institution, must now honor a POA unless the third party honestly believes the POA is revoked, the agent seeks to take action outside the scope of the agent’s authority, the proposed action is illegal, or the agent refuses to provide a legal opinion or certification from the agent stating that the action requested is legal.